The

 History

 It should come as no surprise that Old Town wasn’t always old.
-One hundred years ago, Old Town was called “the Cabbage Patch” — and not because of those dolls from the 80s.
-The German immigrants who built Old Town grew fields of cabbage — and the name stuck.
+One hundred years ago, Old Town was called “the Cabbage Patch” — and not because of those dolls from the ’80s.
+The German immigrants who built Old Town grew cabbage fields — and the name stuck.

-Eventually, the name Cabbage Patch fell out of style and the area became “North Town.”
-Although some people still call the neighborhood North Town, we know it as Old Town.
+Eventually, the name Cabbage Patch fell out of style, and the area became “North Town.”
+Although some still call the neighborhood North Town, we know it as Old Town.

 old-town